State of Inspiration

 She isn’t only speaking about the quintessential natural beauty––the ocean beaches, lighthouse-dotted vistas and picturesque coastal towns so often highlighted as the state’s greatest assets.
 Like her parents, Terrence and Suzanne, and four siblings, McNamara finds greatest inspiration in the people, organizations, and educational institutions working together in the community.
 For this reason, in 1993 Terrence and Suzanne established the Murray Family Charitable Foundation to become a champion for meaningful causes close to home.

 The George & Anne Ryan Institute for Neuroscience is among those causes.
-This fall, a $200,000 gift helped further the research of Ryan Institute Executive Director Paula Grammas in investigating the vascular causes of Alzheimer’s, specifically the potential link between the disease and diabetes.
+In fall 2017, a $200,000 gift helped further the research of Ryan Institute Executive Director Paula Grammas in investigating the vascular causes of Alzheimer’s, specifically the potential link between the disease and diabetes.
 “We have great respect for [founders] Tom and Cathy Ryan and for Paula’s work and research track record,” says McNamara.
 “We felt that this was an opportunity to be part of a potential solution that not only benefits Rhode Island, but so many people whose lives are affected by Alzheimer’s disease.”

 The gift is an impactful one.
 “We’re grateful to have the support of the Murray Family Charitable Foundation,” says Paula Grammas.
 “Gifts like theirs make our research possible and are critical in helping us solve the challenge of neurodegenerative diseases.”